 Read, read and read some more!
 You can even practice letter sounds while you're at it.

-Start with having them "fill in" very small objects first (i.e. stars in the sky) then gradually move to larger objects (only use pictures with one solid object and no background, as the background is too distracting for children in this age group).
+Start with having them "fill in" very small objects first (i.e. stars in the sky) then gradually move to larger objects.
+Pictures with one solid object and no background are typically easier for them to tackle as it's less distracting for children in this age group.

 6. Imitate straight lines horizontally then vertically